deejaygraham/deejaygraham.github.io/_posts/2023-07-01-feed-the-children.md

 alttext: quote
 ---

-The revolution that feed the children gets my support.
+The revolution that feeds the children gets my support.